Eein/sea-of-stars-autosplitter/README.md

-# sea-of-stars
+# Sea Of Stars Autosplitter

-An auto splitter for Sea Of Stars
+A proof of concept auto splitter for Sea Of Stars (2023)

 ## Outstanding